 Selecting a certain methodology for the calculation of the access price, NRAs should also be aware that the obligation to grant access at a cost-oriented price (like LRIC) is probably the most intrusive measure an NRA can impose within the new regulatory framework.
 It is not only demanding to the NRA, which has to set the 'right' access price (in particular with regard to investment incentives) and monitor compliance, but may also create incentives to shift anticompetitive behaviour from price to non-price variables, which are even more difficult to monitor.
-As long as market power at the wholesale level exists, however, the setting of a cost of.
-Laffont/Tirole (2000, pp. 170-178)
+As long as market power at the wholesale level exists, however, the setting of a cost

-Sometimes, however, 'inefficient' (e.g. small-scale) entry might be desirable; see discussion above and in the oriented access price appears to be the only possibility to open the retail market to competitors and eliminate the incumbent's excess profits.
+Sometimes, however, 'inefficient' (e.g. small-scale) entry might be desirable; see discussion above and in the Annex.
+97 of Loffent/Tirele (2000, pp. 170, 178)